Shahid718/Programming-Phase-field-in-Fortran/dendrite/README.md

 Two Fortran codes are there.
 The first one **fd_dendrite_dislin.f90** is using dislin library and second one **fd_dendrite.f90** without dislin.

 ## **with Dislin**
 It is assumed that you have **dislin graphical library** installed.
-The link to the library is https://dislin.de/
+The link to the library is https://dislin.de/.
+Use double precision module for the code.

 ### **fd_dendrite_dislin.f90**